Our story started in 2009 and continues today.

 What is Sailability?

-Sailability is a "not for profit“ volunteer-based organisation which, through the activity of sailing, aims to enrich the lives of people with a disability, including those with higher support needs and those with other life challenges.
+Sailability is a "not for profit “volunteer-based organisation which, through the activity of sailing, aims to enrich the lives of people with a disability, including those with higher support needs and those with other life challenges, from within the many under-represented groups within our community.

-Our Hong Kong based program is based on the British & Australian Sailability experiences and specifically seeks to enhance a persons sense of achievement; improve self-confidence & independence and to provide the opportunity to find a new interest which raises life skill levels.
+Our Hong Kong based program is based on the British & Australian Sailability experiences and specifically seeks to enhance a person’s sense of achievement; improve self-confidence & independence and to provide the opportunity to find a new interest which raises life skill levels.
+We are also able to provide the necessary training to those having ambition and determination to participate in local, regional and international events, representing Hong Kong, whilst also having the opportunity to compete against able bodied sailors on a 'level playing field'.

 Where are we now?

-Our local schools programs are increasing and our Saturday Sailors and Para Sailing Team highlight what Sailability can do.
-Why not come to see what we do - you will be amazed.
+Our programs continue to increase and our regular Saturday Sailors and Para Sailing Team highlight what Sailability can do.
+Why not come to see it for yourself - you will be amazed.

 A Power Point presentation on our history and story so far is available from our 'Policies & Downloads' page.